Mark Levinson 21-speaker audio sounds terrible on the GX 550 Luxury + (2 Viewers)

 My July 2025 production Luxury+ also has the 86280-60891 amp, version 1400.

-The bass does not appear to fade in and out, but the default frequency and fader tuning is still pretty garbage, IMO.
+The bass does not appear to fade in and out, but the default frequency response and fader tuning is still pretty garbage, IMO.
 The 120-200hz-ish region of male voices is super over emphasized and "woof-y", like a poorly integrated, overpowered sub.
 I still get very little volume when fading the audio to the rear speakers.

 My "okay enough, but not in love" tuning is to fade the audio to the rear two clicks, and turn down the treble by one click.
 I keep speed-sensitive volume and surround sound both on, because the speed sensitive volume seems to be very specifically tuned to the surround sound frequency response; bass and treble seem to get really oddly emphasized if I disable surround sound.
 It's a bummer, because I think surround sound worsens & disperses the pinpoint spatial imaging of vocalists.